-"Like you darn near did, rushing into me.
-What got you so distracted?"
-Meleager asked.
+"'Fell', like you darn near did, rushing into me.
+What got you distracted?"
+Meleager inquired.

-Showing the object in his hand, Lyceus responded.
-"This would be the reason.
-I was so engross by it, I became careless."
+Showing the object in his hand, Lyceus responded, "This would be the reason.
+I was so engrossed by it, I became careless."

-"If you are giving that to someone you want to impress, they'll like the jade, but the chain is horrid."
-Meleager said.
+Meleager inspected it, saying, "If you are giving that to someone you want to impress, they'll like the jade, but the chain is horrid."

 The Prince chuckled.
 "Naw, It's not mines to give.
-A generous old woman bestowed this onto the Conqueror when I was at the Agora."
+A generous old woman bequeathed this to the Conqueror when I was at the Agora."

-A witty quip about the lady prehaps not liking the Conqueror was replaced with a question.
-"You was at the Agora, alone?"
+A witty quip about the lady perhaps not liking the Conqueror was replaced with a question, "You were at the Agora alone?"